 Better flexibility.
-Although it may seem more comfortable now to sit on the sidelines, moving your joints helps relieve stiffness and keeps them flexible.
+Moving your joints helps relieve stiffness and keeps them flexible.

 Stronger muscles.
-Exercise strengthens muscles, and strong muscles better support and protect your joints.
+Exercise strengthens your muscles, which helps them support and protect your joints.

 Denser bones.
 Arthritis-related inflammation, and some of the drugs that treat it, can make your bones more fragile and more likely to break.
-Exercise boosts bone density, which could mean fewer fractures.
+Working out boosts bone density, which could mean fewer fractures.

 A healthier heart.
-Exercise is good for everyone's heart.
-If you have RA, that's especially important, since RA makes you more likely to get heart disease.
+Exercise is good for everyone's ticker.
+If you have RA, that's especially important, since the condition makes you more likely to get heart disease.

-You feel better.
-Exercise boosts your mood, gives you more energy, helps you sleep better, and can make you feel better about yourself.
-If you work out with a friend, it's also an opportunity to socialize.
+You'll feel better.
+A good workout boosts your mood, gives you more energy, helps you sleep better, and can make you feel better about yourself.
+Exercise with a friend to make it more fun and to motivate each other.